brentnd/phin/docs/themes.md

 layout: default
 ---

-## Bootswatch Themes
+## Bulma Themes
-The basic site comes stock with Bootstrap.
+The basic site comes stock with [Bulma](https://bulma.io/).
 To add some alternate styling as a starting point for the Phin site, use the `theme` command.

-Switch to Bootswatch's Cosmo theme:
+Switch to Bulmawatch's Cosmo theme:
 ```
 $ phin theme cosmo
 ```